2022-2025 IAIFI Fellows

 2021-2024 IAIFI Fellows

-Research Interests: Anna Golubeva’s main research focus is on developing a theory of deep learning using approaches from theoretical physics.
-Her goal is to contribute towards understanding the tools of AI and leveraging them to advance both AI and the physical sciences.
-Her projects include both the application of deep learning methods for quantum many-body problems, as well as a theory-based analysis of deep learning systems, exploiting approaches from information theory, statistical learning theory, and statistical physics.
-She is currently particularly interested in the subject of sparsity in neural networks.
+Research Interests: Anna Golubeva is working on developing a theoretical foundation of deep learning with methods from statistical physics.
+Her goal is to contribute to the understanding of AI by making the methods of deep learning more principled and interpretable.
+Her past projects include both the application of deep learning methods for solving quantum many-body problems, as well as a theory-based analysis of deep learning systems, exploiting approaches from information theory, statistical learning theory, and statistical physics.
+She is particularly interested in the questions of neural network efficiency, sparsity and training algorithms.

 Biographical Sketch: Anna Golubeva obtained her PhD in 2021 at the Perimeter Institute for Theoretical Physics and the University of Waterloo, where she was advised by Roger Melko.
 During her PhD, she was also a graduate affiliate at the Vector Institute for AI in Toronto.
 Previously, she completed the Perimeter Scholars International master’s program (2017), a MSc in Theoretical Physics with focus on computational approaches to quantum many-body systems (2016), and a BSc in Biophysics (2014) at the Goethe University in Frankfurt, Germany.

 Research Interests: Di Luo is working on research in the intersection of quantum many-body physics, quantum information science, and artificial intelligence.
-He is interested in understanding nature from the perspectives of information and computation as well as developing intelligence inspired by ideas from physics.
-Di Luo has been developing machine learning algorithms and quantum algorithms for condensed matter physics, high energy physics, and quantum information science.
+He has been developing quantum algorithms and machine learning approaches for condensed matter physics, high energy physics, and quantum information science.
+Di Luo is interested in understanding nature from the perspectives of information and computation as well as developing intelligence inspired by ideas from nature.

-Biographical Sketch: Di Luo received his undergraduate degree with majors in physics and mathematics from the University of Hong Kong in 2016 and pursued his Ph.D. in physics at the University of Illinois, Urbana-Champaign.
-Di Luo will become an IAIFI Fellow at the NSF AI Institute for Artificial Intelligence and Fundamental Interactions in 2021.
+Biographical Sketch: Di Luo received his undergraduate degree with majors in physics and mathematics from the University of Hong Kong in 2016.
+He graduated with master degree in mathematics and Ph.D. degree in physics at the University of Illinois, Urbana-Champaign in 2021.
+Di Luo is currently an IAIFI Fellow at the NSF AI Institute for Artificial Intelligence and Fundamental Interactions.

 Research Interests: Siddharth Mishra-Sharma is interested in developing novel statistical methods for accelerating the discovery of new physics in astrophysical and cosmological observations at all accessible scales.
 He is especially focused on developing analysis techniques based on machine learning that enable new ways of searching for signatures of physics beyond the Standard Model, in particular the nature of dark matter, using data from ongoing and upcoming cosmological surveys.
 Towards this end, Siddharth is interested in incorporating physical insights, symmetries, and laws into machine learning algorithms as well as extracting physical insights, symmetries, and laws using machine learning algorithms from noisy physics datasets.